-Queensway Properties (Stevenage) LLP -This relates to a 37 year lease and borrowing (£17,892,000) for properties 85-100 Queensway and 24-26 The Forum.
-(See also Note 17 and the Group Accounts section of the statement)
+\\Queensway Properties (Stevenage) LLP -This relates to a 37 year lease for properties 85-100 Queensway and 24-26 The Forum.

 20. Creditors and Receipts in Advance

 Employee accrued benefits payable -Short-term employee benefits are those due to be settled within 12 months of the year end.
 They include such benefits as wages and salaries, paid annual leave and paid sick leave and are recognised as an expense for service in the year in which employees render service to the Council.
 An accrual is made for the cost of holiday entitlement (or any form of leave e.g. flexi time) earned by employees but not taken before the year-end which employees can carry forward into the next financial year.
 The accrual is made at the salary rate applicable in the following year, being the year in which the employee takes the benefit.
 Stevenage Borough Council policy states that no more than five days annual leave should be carried over into the next financial year unless permission is granted in exceptional circumstances.
 The flexi time scheme is available to the majority of employees except in services areas where, due to the nature of the work, it is not possible for employees to fully participate.